Paul-J-Company/Systems-Design/Systems-Design-Theory-and-Concepts.md

 WIDE Learning enables you to **_Identify correlations among all past shallow knowledge_**.<br>
 WIDE Learning is essential for Leaders who have to make high-level decisions and see the [BIGPICTURE](https://dictionary.cambridge.org/us/dictionary/english/big-bigger-picture).<br>
 The other type of learning is DEEP learning.<br>
-A releated term for Deep is Narrow, and will be used to demonstrate that narrow learning enables expertise in a specific field of study.<br>
+The complement/inverse/opposite of Deep is Shallow, and will be used to demonstrate that Shallow learning enables expertise in a specific field of study.<br>
 DEEP Learning enables you to **_become and expert in your narrow field of study_**.<br>
 DEEP Learning is essential because coupled with broad learning it allows for the completion of high-level decisions.<br>
 The key takeaway of DEEP Learning is to never loose track of where, how and why the details relate to the BIGPICTURE.<br>